nishad7447/react_netflix/README.md

     JavaScript: Programming language for adding interactivity and functionality
     APIs: Integration with external APIs to fetch movie and TV show data

-Deployment

-The application has been deployed on Vercel and can be accessed at Demo Link.
-Getting Started

-To run the project locally, follow these steps:
+## To run the project locally, follow these steps:

     Clone the repository: git clone https://github.com/nishad7447/react_netflix.git
     Install dependencies: npm install